DanWahlin/marvel-mcp/README.md

     What characters are in the Hedge Knight II: Sworn Sword (2007) comic?
     ```

-    > **Note**: If you see "Sorry, the response was filtered by the Responsible AI Service.
-Please rephrase your prompt and try again.", try running it again or rephrasing the prompt.
+    > **Note**: If you see "Sorry, the response was filtered by the Responsible AI Service.", try running it again or rephrasing the prompt.